Netoun/netoun-old/content/about/_index.md

 template = "about.html"
 +++

-I am 25 years old and I am passionate about dev, web technos and UX
+I am 25 years old and live in Nantes.
+I am passionate about computing in the broad sense: dev, web technos, hardware, Linux, IoT,...